 One of the core themes in GD is how different generations respond differently to conflict and crisis.
 Not just in Western Countries but around the world.
 And not just going back decades, but hundreds of years.
-There are similarities to the Strauss-Howe generational theory that was covered in the book The Fourth Turning, which I have not read.
+There are similarities to the Strauss-Howe generational theory that was covered in the book The Fourth Turning.

 One of the themes of GD is predicting how a crisis will unfold based upon how many generations society has had since it experienced a major conflict.
 Are the leaders in charge the children, grandchildren, or great-grandchildren from the prior major conflict?
 Answering that question is predictive of what the response will be.

 One of the takeaways from GD for 2016 is that now that the children of the Depression and the soldiers of WW2 have mostly died off, we will begin to see nations take a more nationalistic tone.
 First, it was Brexit and Trump.
 This trend is likely to continue.

 #3 Martin Armstrong

 When I first started reading Martin Armstrong, I wasn’t sure what I was reading.
 Was he brilliant or nuts?
 Just as General Dynamics goes into generational responses, Armstrong goes deep into financial history.
 He might post on something that happened an hour ago or something that happened during the Roman empire.